kuzudb/kuzu-docs/src/content/docs/extensions/postgres.md

 title: PostgreSQL Extension
 ---

-The `postgreSQL` extension allows Kùzu to directly scan from PostgreSQL databases that are persisted to disk.
+The `postgreSQL` extension allows Kùzu to directly scan from PostgreSQL databases.
 This allows users to not only view their PostgreSQL data in Kùzu, but also facilitates seamless migraton of data from PostgreSQL to Kùzu for deeper graph analysis.
+Currently, the extension is read-only from DuckDB and does not support write operations.

 ## Usage

 `PostgreSQL` is an official extension developed and maintained by Kùzu.
-It can be installed and loaded using the following commands:
+It can be installed and loaded by running the following commands using the CLI or your preferred language client API:

 ```cypher
 INSTALL postgres_scanner;